meg-gutshall/book-buddy/docs/notes.md

 ### Faker

 I used Faker to create seed data to use while testing my app.

-It was incredibly easy!
+[ ] Had trouble clearing unique class values, instead opted for random

+### FactoryBot

+[ ] Issues with creating factories with associations